Read the Series

 - Share your posts on social media.
 Part of receiving traffic and links is exposure.
 Get your word out there.

 This just touches on how to get backlinks.
 If you want to learn more, I suggest checking out my piece, “How to Get More Quality Backlinks“.

 Anyone would agree that your business’ reputation is extremely important, both online and offline.
-So, quite obviously, Google agrees as well.
+Google agrees as well.
 That means reviews online for your business matter.
 But it isn’t just how many stars you have that matters.
 It matters:

 - What your overall review ratings are

 - How many sites you are reviewed on

 - What kind of sites you are reviewed on

 So yes, getting online reviews is actually a ranking signal with search engines.
 The more you have and the more quality they are, the better.
 Part of off-site SEO is knowing how to get your business more positive reviews and where to have them reviewed.

 The biggest things in terms of online reviews for ranking in search engines are how good your reviews are and what kind of sites you are reviewed on.

 For instance, Google isn’t going to trust you if your overall review rating is 2 stars.
 They’ll most likely show a searcher a competitor without reviews over a company that has loads of bad ones.